 - A. Permanent Office.
 The Election Commission Office shall be maintained on a full-time basis with a permanent staff and /or temporary staff as necessary to conduct every election.
-The site of the Election Commission Office shall be at a location apart from the Cherokee Nation W.W.
-Building and shall maintain strong security measures. - B. Staff.
-All Election staff, excluding members of the Election Commission, shall be deemed employees of the Cherokee Nation, shall receive all benefits of Cherokee Nation employees and shall be subject to all applicable Cherokee Nation human resources policies and procedures. - C. Administrator.
+The site of the Election Commission Office shall be at a location apart from the Cherokee Nation Building and shall maintain strong security measures. - B. Staff.
+All Election staff, excluding members of the Election Commission, shall be deemed employees of the Cherokee Nation, shall receive all benefits of Cherokee Nation employees and shall be subject to all applicable Cherokee Nation human resources policies and procedures. of the Election Commission and shall be interviewed and hired by the Election Commission and shall be under the direct supervision of the Election Commission all of which are subject to policies and procedures created by the Election Commission, and will receive the same benefits as Cherokee Nation employees by way of a MOU between the Election Commission and the Cherokee Nation. - C. Director of Election Services.
+The Director of the Election Services shall be hired independently by Election Commission and shall be experienced in conducting elections and the use of modern, reliable technology, and secure voting. - D. Administrator.
 The Administrator of the Election Commission shall be a Cherokee Tribal citizen who is independently hired by the Election Commission using objective standards developed by the Election Commission and in accordance with Cherokee Nation human resources policies and procedures, provided that nothing herein shall be construed to authorize the removal or replacement of the Administrator at the time of enactment of this law or serving in said position at any time when new Commissioners take office.
 The Administrator shall be under the direct supervision of the Election Commission.
 At all times the Administrator shall maintain independence and report to the Council and the Principal Chief.
-The Administrator shall have exclusive authority over the day to day operations of the Election Commissions staff, including without limitation: direct supervisory authority over the Election Commission staff; authority over procurements, including the ordering of routine supplies, responsibility for budget preparation and preparation of financial reports for the Election Commission.
+The Administrator shall have exclusive authority over the day to day operations of the Election Commission staff; authority over procurements, including the ordering of routine supplies, responsibility for budget preparation and preparation of financial reports for the Election Commission.